Planit

 Content

-Manufacture – in our well-equipped and dedicated jewellery studios learners experience a structured approach to learning the craft of jewellery manufacture and are exposed to the full range of hand manufacturing techniques available to the modern craftsperson.
-Techniques include silversmithing, enamelling, engraving and polishing.
+Manufacture – in our well-equipped and dedicated Jewellery studios, you will experience a structured approach to learning the craft of Jewellery manufacture and you will experience the full range of hand manufacturing techniques available to the modern craftsperson.
+These techniques include silversmithing, enamelling, engraving and polishing.

 Entry Requirements